vitoria-F5/jogo_em_C/README.md

-# Desenvolvimento com o livro "Introdução a Programação com C"
+#Introdução a Programação com C

+Desenvolvimento do jogo proposto no livro.